 Crack cocaine abuse can affect many different aspects of your life.
 As you become addicted to crack cocaine, other priorities go out of the window, such as career, family, friendships, etc.

-If you are concerned someone you know is on crack or are having trouble admitting your addiction, here are some things to consider.
+If you are concerned someone you know is on crack or is having trouble admitting your addiction, here are some things to consider.

 - Are they spending a majority of their money on crack cocaine?